aschroeder2/applied-it-project/README.md

 #### How to run different sets of test cases
 If you want to run all of the automated tests in the repository, you only need to follow the above instructions.
 If you would like to run a subset of tests, this is accomplished by using Mocha's exclusivity feature.
 Here is the documentation about this feature: https://mochajs.org/#exclusive-tests.
-  * In order to run a suite of tests, add ".only" after the "describe" Mocha key word that contains the tests of interest.
+  * In order to run a suite of tests, open the relevant test script file in your code editor (found under the /test directory), and add ".only" after the "describe" Mocha key word that contains the tests of interest.
-  * In order to run a single test or a custom set of tests, add ".only" after the "it" Mocha keyword for the test(s) of interest.
+  * In order to run a single test or a custom set of tests, open the relevant test script file(s) in your code editor, and add ".only" after the "it" Mocha keyword for the test(s) of interest.

 ## Test reports
 This repository uses the mochawesome tool to create polished HTML reports that show the results of a test run.
 See the mochawesome tool details here: https://github.com/adamgruber/mochawesome.

-After you run the tests for the first time, you will see a "mochawesome-report" director appear under the applied-it-project directory.
+After you run the tests for the first time, you will see a "mochawesome-report" directory appear under the applied-it-project directory.
 Review the test report by opening the mochawesome.html file contained within this directory in your browser.

 The mochawesome.html file is updated each time the tests are run.
 To preserve a specific report, rename the file before executing the tests again.
 For example, you can append a date time to the end ofthe report name, such as mochawesome_202101041708.html.